-The Group's revenue increased by £0.3 million (0.3%) to £101.2 million.
-Operating profit decreased by £1.2 million (6.1%) to £18.5 million.
-However, these results reflect the movement in the Euro to Sterling average exchange rate, which has increased from 1.24 to 1.38.
-If the 2015 results from the European subsidiaries had been translated at 2014 rates, revenue would have been £109.9 million instead of £101.2 million, which would represent an increase of 8.9% on prior year.
-On the same basis operating profit would have been £20.4 million instead of £18.5 million, an increase of 3.6% compared to 2014.
-Comparing EBITDA (Earnings before interest, tax, depreciation and amortisation) to turnover, which eliminates the effect of the movement in exchange rates, the ratio has declined from 23.7% to 22.9% reflecting the pressure on prices in our market.
+The Group's revenue increased by £13.6 million (13.4%) to £114.8 million.
+Operating profit increased by £2.4 million (13.0%) to £20.9 million.
+However, these results reflect the movement in the Euro to Sterling average exchange rate, which has decreased from 1.38 to 1.23.
+If the 2016 results from the European subsidiaries had been translated at 2015 rates, revenue would have been £105.0 million instead of £114.8 million. which would represent an increase of 3.8% on the prior year.
+On the same basis, operating profit would have been £18.7 million instead of £20.9 million, an increase of 1.1% compared to 2015.
+Comparing EBITDA (earnings before interest, tax, depreciation and amortisation) to revenue, which eliminates the effect of the movement in exchange rates, the ratio has been maintained at 22.9%.

-The largest component behind the increase in revenue was £3.6 million generated by the full year effect of the Pyrotec businesses which were acquired in December 2014.
-Revenue included an increase of £1.9 million from the full year effect of our new Austrian subsidiary incorporated in the prior year, PMP Manus G.m.b.H.
-A further £1.3 million was generated by the acquisition in January 2015 of two new subsidiaries in the Netherlands.
-The balance of growth came through smaller acquisitions and organic growth in our existing businesses.
-The Group has entered the market for intruder alarms through the acquisition of DC Security, which reported turnover of £0.1 million in 2015 but would be expected to generate £0.6 million in a full year as part of the Group.
+Adjusting for the effect of exchange rates the increase in revenue was £3.8 million. £1.3 million was generated by the Group's new subsidiaries as disclosed in note 26.
+A further £2.5 million was generated through smaller acquisitions and organic growth in our existing businesses.
 The market for fire protection is mature and highly competitive; as a result there is a downward pressure on prices which is eroding our margins.
 We will continue to concentrate on the highest levels of customer service to mitigate this.
 As an acquisitive Group the effect of past business acquisitions can be seen in our amortisation charge.
 This charge represents the declining value over time of customer contracts we have acquired over the last few years.
-Overall depreciation and amortisation charged in deriving operating profit has increased by £0.5 million in 2015 compared to 2014.
-This increase is entirely attributed to the increase in the amortisation of service contracts.
+Overall depreciation and amortisation charged in deriving operating profit has increased by £0.7 million in 2016 compared to 2015.
+This increase is largely attributable to the increase in the amortisation of service contracts.
 It is a factor of the price we pay for service contracts and the length of time we expect to retain those customers within the Group.